 Near Eastern-Western Asiatic Pair of Gold Earrings with Granules

 A pair of stunning Near Eastern-Western Asiatic matching pair of solid gold earrings, each enriched by clusters of gold granules.
-This type of earrings originated between the 2nd and 1st Millennium BC, possibly coming from ancient Persia.
+This type of earrings originated between the 2nd and 1st Millennium BC.
 The shape of such earring became extremely popular across many different ancient cultures such as Etruscan, Greek, Roman, Parthian and Sasanian.
 The earrings are modelled using high karat gold, around 22-24 karat.

 Condition: Fine, the original closing mechanism missing.
 The earrings are suitable for modern wear through the application of a stud or loop.
 Please consult a professional jeweller for alterations.